A MAN is appealing for witnesses after he was attacked by a gang of hooded youths outside of Hyde Post Office.

 Another report claimed that a group of teenagers were harassing people outside their homes, specifically elderly women.

-Ashton Police Station have been contacted for a statement.
+Greater Manchester Police have been contacted for a statement.

 If you have any information regarding the attack on Hamnett Street or if you might know anything about the group of youths please contact Ashton Police Department or ring 101 and quote the crime number 320544b/17